joseasoler/imogrify/CONTRIBUTING.md

 ### Source code contributions

-- Check that compilers report no warnings by enabling the `CMAKE_COMPILE_WARNING_AS_ERROR` CMake option.

-- Make sure that [clang-tidy](https://clang.llvm.org/extra/clang-tidy) and [clang-format](https://clang.llvm.org/docs/ClangFormat.html) report no issues.

-- Unit tests must be built by enabling the `IMOGRIFY_BUILD_UNIT_TESTS` CMake option.
-They must be updated as needed and run successfully.
+It is recommended to use the dev- CMake presets as they will run all required checks automatically.
+You will need relatively recent versions of [clang-tidy](https://clang.llvm.org/extra/clang-tidy) and [clang-format](https://clang.llvm.org/docs/ClangFormat.html).
+Also please make sure that unit tests compile and run successfully.
+These conditions will also be checked by CI.

-- imogrify uses UTF-8 encoding by default.
+imogrify uses UTF-8 encoding by default.
 Check the [UTF-8 Everywhere Manifesto](http://utf8everywhere.org) for details.